gbmahili/RBC-Network/README.md

 ### PURPOSE
 The Rutgers Bootcamp class of April 2018 will continue to use keep in touch using this website.
 Users will sign up and login to search for other users.

+This is not locked to this class, so anyone is encouraged to sign up and keep in touch with developers.